 A Facility that provides limited basic medical care services to Members on a "walk-in" basis.
 These clinics normally operate in major pharmacies or retail stores.
 Medical services are typically provided by Physician Assistants and nurse practitioners.

 Service Area

-The geographical area where you can get Covered Services from an In-Network Provider.
+The geographical area where you can get Covered Services from an In-Network Provider and the Claims Administrator is approved to arrange healthcare services consistent with network adequacy requirements.

 Skilled Nursing Facility